“I don’t want to testbed anything else, ever.” — Geoff Thackwray, then General Manager, Central Line

 doorway: these cover the ends of the pipes which deliver the Sandite to

-Sandite duties on the eastern reaches of the Central Line are covered by the Wasser.
+Sandite duties on the eastern reaches of the Central Line are covered

 The Central Line and Waterloo & City Line trains were all fitted with a destination/announcer system capable of working on both lines; this, and the closure of the Ongar branch, give rise to the possibility of setting up impossible destinations on the display.